 - Network hardware, backup and disaster recovery infrastructure

-The research server houses currently among smaller data sets to support ongoing studies, billing records for more than 100 million lives from Medicaid Extract Files (MAX) and MarketScan® Data as well as UF Health Electronic Health Records from 100,000 admissions.
+- Currently houses (along with smaller data sets to support ongoing studies) billing records for more than 100 million lives from Medicaid Extract Files (MAX) and MarketScan® Data, as well as, UF Health Electronic Health Records from 100,000 admissions

 Located in a secure and environmentally controlled server farm at the UF Health Science Center.
 The server is accessed through secure desktop PC terminals in POP’s P.E.
 Foote Health Outcomes Laboratory, through authorized Foote Lab staff office desktop PC’s, and through a highly secure Virtual Desktop Interface (VDI) system that can be installed on any notebook or desktop PC.

 The VDI system enables authorized users to access the research server from any remote location, allowing them to work flexibly within the server’s computing environment while at the same time completely preventing any uploading of malware/viruses or downloading of sensitive data between the remote PC and the server.